Facebook Pixel

 Prophet Muhammad played a crucial role in the preservation and transmission of Hadith.
 As the final and most authoritative messenger of Allah, he embodied the divine message and exemplified its application in his daily life.
 The companions, being close to him, had the unique opportunity to observe and learn directly from him.

 The Prophet actively encouraged his companions to memorize and transmit his sayings and actions accurately.
 He emphasized the importance of conveying his teachings precisely, stating, “Whoever intentionally lies about me should take his place in Hellfire” (Sahih al-Bukhari).
-This reinforced the significance of preserving the Hadith with utmost integrity.
+This reinforced the significance of preserving the Hadees with the utmost integrity.

 Different Collections of Hadith